naston70/jeremys-it-lab/Review-31-Days-Before-CCNA/31-Networking.Models/day.31.networking.models.md

 * Interface characteristics: the number of ports must be sufficient both for now and for future expansion.
 Other characteristics include uplink speeds, a mixture of UTP and fiber and modularity

 * Hierarchial network layer: switches at the access layer have different requirements than switches at the distribution or core layers.

+###### Access Layer Switches

+Access layer switches facilitate the connection of end devices to the network.
+Features of access layer switches include the following:

+- Port security
+- VLANs
+- Fast Ethernet/Gigabit Ethernet
+- Power over Ethernet (PoE)
+- Link Aggregation
+- Quality of Service

+###### Distribution Layer Switches

+Distribution Layer Switches receive the data from the access layer switches and forward it to the core layer switches.

+* Layer 3 support
+* High forwarding rate
+* Gigabit Ethernet/10 Gigabit
+* Redundant components
+* Security policies/acls
+* Link Aggregation
+* QoS

+###### Core Layer Switches

+- Core layer switches make up the backbone and are responsible for handling the majority of data on a switched LAN.
+Features of core switches include the following:

+- Layer 3 support
+- Very high forwarding rate
+- Gigabit Ethernet/10 Gigabit Ethernet
+- Redundant components
+- Link Aggregation
+- QoS

+###### Routers

+Routers are the primary devices used to interconnect networks- LANs, WANs and WLANs.
+When choosing a router the following are the main factors to consider:

+* Expandability: provide flexibility to add new modules as needs change

+* Media: determines the type of interfaces the router needs to support for the various network connections

+* OS system features: determines the version of IOS loaded on the router.
+Different IOS version support different feature sets.

+* Console ports: two console ports for the initial configuration, using a regular RJ-45 and a USB Type-B connector

+* AUX port: An RJ-45 port for remote management access

+* LAN interfaces

+* Ethernet WAN

+* NIM slots